flugg/laravel-responder/README.md

 })->respond();
 ```

-#### Transforming Requests To Snake Case
+#### Transforming Request Parameters

 After responding with camel case, you probably want to let people send in request data using camel cased parameters as well.
-The package provides a `Flugg\Responder\Http\Middleware\ConvertToSnakeCase` middleware you may append to the `$middleware` array in `app/Http/Kernel.php` to convert all parameters to snake case automatically:
+The package provides a `Flugg\Responder\Http\Middleware\ConvertToSnakeCase` middleware you can append to the `$middleware` array in `app/Http/Kernel.php` to convert all parameters to snake case automatically:

 ```php
 protected $middleware = [